 Microsoft Excel 2016.
 Calculations MUST be performed using Excel.
 Upon entry, no knowledge of Excel is necessary.
-The instructor provides training throughout the course, both in the classroom and online, with custom tutorials designed for assignments.
+The instructor provides training throughout the course, with custom tutorials designed for assignments.

 Skills

 Reading comprehension, logic, communication, and a basic understanding of American government.
 The only mathematical requirement upon entry is that you can perform basic arithmetic.
 The instructor provides aids to calculation for assignments.